 Of course!
 Our guides are culinary experts and speak perfect English.

-We usually offer two times for this tour: 9AM and 9:30AM.
-If those time slots are full, or if we receive a special request from a private group, we may be able to start an additional tour at 10AM.
+We usually offer this tour at 9:30AM.
+If that time slot is full, or if we receive a special request from a private group, we may be able to start an additional tour at 9:00AM or 10AM.
 Unfortunately we can’t start the tour later than 10AM or earlier than 9AM, because the food isn’t as readily available.

 We have offered this tour since 2010 and have never had an issue with violence or petty theft.
 However, Mexico City is a large, urban place, and just like in any other big city, things can happen.
 We highly recommend trying to blend in with the locals as much as possible—that means wearing pants or modest shorts if it’s hot, and leaving any expensive jewelry at home.
 Wallets and cell phones should be carried in zippered bags or purses.
 Cell phones should be tucked away when not in use for taking pictures.